psychicEgg/EDHM/Odyssey/3rdPartyMods/ED-GT/Readme.md

 ## NOTE:

-The ED-GT plugin is NOT a 3PMod for EDHM, but a plugin for EDHM_UI.
+The ED-GT plugin is **NOT** a 3PMod for EDHM, but a plugin for EDHM_UI.

+**ED-GT has no relation to EDHM, its presence here is solely for the purpose of making it available for quick download directly from EDHM_UI.**

 This plugin CANNOT work without EDHM_UI.<br>